MDMUNTAZEEMSARADGI/Edu-Com-Assessment/README.md

 Overview: This is the online Assessment System is a feature-rich web application designed for conducting exams in schools or any instances where MCQ exams are applicable.
 The system consists of two parts: the Student Panel and the Teacher Panel.
 Developed using HTML, CSS, JavaScript, Reactjs and MySQL, this application provides a user-friendly interface to efficiently conduct exams, manage student records, attempt exams and view results and many more functions.

-Features Admin Panel (Teacher Panel) 👨‍🏫 username:teacher password:admin@123
+Features Admin Panel (Teacher Panel) 👨‍🏫 username: teacher password: admin@123

 Sections: Navigate through Dashboard, Exams, Results, Records, Messages, Settings, and Help.
 Dashboard: View essential statistics like number of exams conducted, results available, announcements of students who have submitted exams.
 Profile Management: Update profile details conveniently from the Settings section.
 Messages: Send announcements to all students through the Messages section.
 Student Records: Add, delete, modify, and view a complete list of student records.
 Conduct Exams: Set date and time duration, and add questions with options and correct answers.
 View Results: Access and view results of exams conducted by the logged-in teacher.

-Student Panel 👦👧 username:student password:user@123
+Student Panel 👦👧 username: student password: user@123

 Sections: Access Dashboard, Exams, Results, Messages, Settings, and Help.
 Dashboard: Display exam-related information, such as total exams, attempted exams, and announcements.
 General Instructions: Inform students about exam rules and guidelines, including timers and completion deadlines.
 Exam Attempt: Students can attempt exams only when the examination time starts and results are also available instantly after submission.
 Timer Continuity: The exam timer continues running regardless of a student's logged-in or logged-out status.
 Marking Answers: To mark an answer, students need to select the option, which will turn "blue" to indicate selection.
 Auto Submission: The form is submitted automatically upon reaching the end of the exam duration.
 Marks Calculation: Marks are calculated instantly and displayed along with the percentage in the Results section.
 Profile Management: Update profile details conveniently from the Settings section.
 View Messages: Read announcements from teachers in the Messages section.